 Through a whole lot of trial and error, I’ve landed on what I think is the best method for getting that restaurant-style flavor at home.

 So.
 It was high time that I updated this thai pineapple chicken fried rice (a classic!), which has been languishing away in the depths of the archives of this site.
-The original recipe I posted used a different method and ingredients, and well, it just needed a bit of a refresh with all my current knowledge.

 Now, let’s discuss this dish.

 It’s simple, easy to make and healthier for you than take-out.

 It’s loaded up with plennnty of glorious veggies (onion, bell pepper, carrot, peas!), sweet juicy fresh pineapple, tons of flavor from a garlic / ginger / soy sauce combo, chicken + scrambled eggs for protein AND dreamy cashews for delicious crunch.

 Not to mention some chewy brown rice to bring it all home.

 It’s a fantastic weeknight dinner at your service.
 And one that the whole family will most definitely love.

 Tips & Tricks For This Pineapple Chicken Fried Rice